dortania/OpenCore-Install-Guide/extras/troubleshooting.md

 * Have the proper firmware drivers such as ApfsDriverLoader and HFSPlus(or VBoxHfs)
 * Enable `AvoidHighAlloc` if you're running a network recovery install

+# Stuck on `OCB: OcScanForBootEntries failure - Not Found`

+This is due to OpenCore being unable to find any drives with the current ScanPolicy, setting to `0` will allow all boot options to be shown

 # "Waiting for Root Device" or Prohibited Sign error

 * Generally seen as a USB error, couple ways to fix: